PX4/PX4-Autopilot/nuttx/configs/stm3240g-eval/README.txt

 PWM
 ===

 The STM3240G-Eval has no real on-board PWM devices, but the board can be configured to output a pulse train using TIM4 CH2.
-This pin is used by FSMC is connect to CN5 just for this
+This pin is used by FSMC is but is also connected to the Motor Control Connector (CN5) just for this purpose:
-purpose:

   PD13 FSMC_A18 / MC_TIM4_CH2 pin 33 (EnB)